How can we help?Let's talk

-Since 2004, we have provided production support and creative direction for a newsletter written by and for self-advocates – people with intellectual and developmental disabilities who speak up for themselves and promote the rights of others living with disabilities.
-The Riot! tackles tough issues that affect people’s daily lives, but it’s equally well known for its offbeat humor, romance advice, puzzles, and more.
-The Riot! also provides a platform for us to work with self-advocates in many ways.
+From 2004 to 2020, we provided production support and creative direction for a newsletter written by and for self-advocates – people with intellectual and developmental disabilities who speak up for themselves and promote the rights of others living with disabilities.
+The Riot! tackled tough issues that affect people’s daily lives, but it was equally well known for its offbeat humor, romance advice, puzzles, and more.

-The Riot! is nationally known among self-advocates, family members, providers, support staff, policy makers, and others.
-“Riot style” writing and presentations provide self-advocates a candid, plainspoken platform for improving their self-advocacy skills, organizing with other self-advocates, and acting to shape policy and practice.
+The Riot! was nationally known among self-advocates, family members, providers, support staff, policymakers, and others.
+“Riot style” writing and presentations provided self-advocates a candid, plainspoken platform for improving their self-advocacy skills, organizing with others, and acting to shape policy and practice.

-HSRI staff have been working since the 1990s to support the efforts of self-advocates, and The Riot! is a centerpiece of that effort.
-The Riot! is NOT your typical policy newsletter.
-It's a lively eight pages of information and fun.
-Our goal is to be insightful, but also to incite action and discussion among self-advocates and others in our field.
+HSRI staff have been working since the 1990s to support the efforts of self-advocates, and The Riot! was a centerpiece of that effort.
+The Riot! was NOT your typical policy newsletter; it was a lively eight pages of information and fun.
+The goal was to be insightful, but also to incite action and discussion among self-advocates and others in our field.

-We tackle important disability issues, encouraging approaches that promote integration and self-determination.
-Every issue focuses on a timely topical theme.
-We also cover common life topics, such as dating, health and everyday fun.
-In addition, readers enjoy regular features such as:
+We tackled important disability issues, encouraging approaches that promote integration and self-determination.
+Every issue focused on a timely topical theme.
+We also covered common life topics, such as dating, health and everyday fun.

-We distribute The Riot! by email to over 3,000 people across the country, and to many others via social media.
-And many recipients share it with others.
-Self-advocates, family members, direct support staff and others all tell us they love The Riot!
+The Riot! was emailed to over 3,000 people across the country, and to many others via social media.

-Riot Chatter! is a blog spot where we feature the thoughts and opinions of Angela West.
-Angela hails from Virginia and is an outspoken disability rights advocate.
+Before the rise of social media, The Riot! served as one channel for self-advocates to exchange ideas.
+Riot Chatter!, a blog spot, featured the thoughts and opinions of Angela West.
+(Angela hails from Virginia and is an outspoken disability rights advocate.)